Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Brian T. Gladden - Mondelez International, Inc.

 Yeah, it's more of a top line comment, Ken, and it's specifically North America's year-over-year compares are challenging.
 It doesn't quite look that way because even in 2015, there were some unusuals that made 2015 good too.
-So as we look like-for-like versus 2016, it's a little bit of a tougher compare and North America will be a drag for us in the second quarter.
+So, as we look like-for-like versus 2016, it's a little bit of a tougher compare and North America will be a drag for us in the second quarter.

 Kenneth B. Goldman - JPMorgan Securities LLC